 Able Abrego had run a successful pet shop for several months, advertising sales of fish and other pets color painted on his business front walls.
 The store is located in northwest Harris County, which is northwest of Houston, Texas.
-Drive and you may be enticed to stop in and buy some fish as the colored paintings on the building’s wall are vivacious and inviting.
+Drive by and you may be enticed to stop in and buy some fish as the colored paintings on the building’s wall are vivacious and inviting.

 But Saturday night Able Abrego’s pet shop storefront and life changed forever when a suspected robber walked in his front door.